mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl command delete
 ^^^^^^^^^^^^^^^^^^^^

+**Dscription**

   Delete a slash command.
 Commands can be specified by command ID.

 Format